qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 **Step 3: Implementing an LLM to Rate Responses**

-To avoid side effects while testing, consider using a _different_ LLM to rate the generated responses.
+To avoid side effects while testing, consider using a _different_ LLM to **rate the generated responses**.
-This second LLM can automatically evaluate the main AI model’s answers against the defined metrics, reducing the need for manual checks.
+This **second LLM** can automatically **evaluate** the main AI model’s answers against the defined metrics, reducing the need for manual checks.
 By consistently applying rating criteria, this setup provides an objective measure of how well the AI/RAG system meets expectations.

+> LLM as a judge is the way to go!

 **Step 4: Regularly Run Tests and Analyze Results**

-Testing should be a continuous process rather than a one-time task.
+Testing should be a **continuous process** rather than a one-time task.
 Regularly running tests allows teams to monitor performance and identify any degradation or improvements in the system over time.
 To optimize this process, leverage automated tools such as RAGAS[^6] for custom test setups or promptfoo[^7] for a UI-driven testing environment.